AbhishekChd/NewsApp/README.md

 ### Android Developer Nanodegree Capstone Project.
 A bit overview, it uses newsapi.org API to get news and get JSON data back.
 Then it is parsed using google's gson library and the requests are sent by Retrofit.

 #### Note: To run the app you have to add [NewsAPI.org](https://newsapi.org/register) key.
-I have taken this step to due to limited access to daily request for News.
-Getting a key would take just few seconds :)
+I have taken this step due to limited access of daily request for News.
+Getting an API key would take just few seconds :)

 #### Setup API Key
 1. Visit [NewsAPI.org](https://newsapi.org/register) to get your API Key